EESSI/eessi-bot-software-layer/README.md

 node_modules/smee-client/bin/smee.js --url https://smee.io/CHANNEL-ID
 ```

-Another port can be used by adding the `--port PORT` argument, for example,
+Another port can be used by adding the `--port PORT` argument.
+This can be particularly useful if you have multiple bot instances running on the same cluster, in which case you'd want a different port for each.
+As an example, one could use the non-default port 3030 in this way:

 ```bash
 node_modules/smee-client/bin/smee.js --url https://smee.io/CHANNEL-ID --port 3030